NSO-developer/nso-memory-utilization-tool/README.md

   --verbose: Enable verbose logging
   --monitor: Enable monitoring when memory reach warning level
 ```
+When <duration> is NaN, the tool will start collecting data infinitly and waiting for user to terminate the collection via CTRL+C. By the time the collection stop, the graph will be generated.
-Montioring mode aimed to report memory critical situation when the allocated or used memory are exceed 90 percent of the CommitLimit/MemTotal during the time of the data collection.
+Montioring mode aimed to report memory critical situation.
+The error will be showing in 2 scenario during the time of the data collection
+ * Warning - when the allocated or used memory are exceed 90 percent of the CommitLimit/MemTotal.
+ * Critical - when the allocated or used memory are exceed 95 percent of the CommitLimit/MemTotal.
+In monitoring mode, the <duration> is NaN which means inifinity.
 This feature is aimed for integration to NSO as active responder before critical situation happend.
 Normal data collection do not require this feature.

 ## Data Collection Source